yiyus/lma/README.md

 $$\Delta s_p = \frac{1}{2}(\Delta p^T J^T W y + \lambda \Delta p^T D \Delta p)$$

-If the ratio of the actual error reduction calculated during the next iteration with respect to this prediction is above a defined limit, the current guess is accepted and the damping factor is decreased.
+If the ratio of the actual error reduction calculated during the next iteration with respect to this prediction is above a defined limit, the new guess is accepted and the damping factor is decreased.
 Else, the new guess is rejected and the damping factor is increased.

 The algorithm finishes once one of these conditions is met, returning the last accepted guess: